elenaparaschiv/docs.getdbt.com/website/docs/faqs/leading-zeros-in-seed.md

 title: How do I preserve leading zeros in a seed?
 ---

+If you need to preserve leading zeros (for example in a zipcode or mobile number):

-From v0.16.0 onwards, using the `column_types` [configuration](reference/column_types.md) to set a column datatype will preserve leading zeros.
+1. v0.16.0 onwards: Include leading zeros in your seed file, and use the `column_types` [configuration](reference/column_types.md) with a varchar datatype of the correct length.

-Prior to this version, the library that dbt uses to load CSVs would strip leading zeroes.
-If you're using an earlier version of dbt and experiencing this problem, we recommend that you either:
-1. Upgrade to v0.16.0, or
-2. Use a downstream model to pad the leading zeros back in using SQL, for example: `lpad(zipcode, 5, '0')`
+2. Prior to v0.16.0: Use a downstream model to pad the leading zeros using SQL, for example: `lpad(zipcode, 5, '0')`